 Picnic Area at Antler Hill Village

-There’s a covered seating area just across from the playground that makes for the perfect picnic spot.
-You can either bring your own food or grab something from one of the Antler Hill restaurants.
-It’s the perfect place to rest after time at Pisgah Playground.
+You can either pack your own lunch or grab something from one of the nearby Antler Hill restaurants.
+It’s an ideal place to relax and refuel after the kids have played.

 Smokehouse Food Truck